2022 Green Energy Trends in North America

 The effort to reduce emissions across all the industrial economies will be going strong for several decades.
 This is spilling over into heavy trucks, as well as personal vehicles, we’re seeing a lot of excitement about that.
 Now we have reached a tipping point in terms of personal transportation where almost every leading automobile manufacturer is coming out now with a whole line of zero-emission vehicles.

 6) It will take us decades to convert the current fleets to lower-emission vehicles

-We can get to 35-60% reduction without changing over to electric vehicles right away, and zero-emission vehicles will come in once we make this transition.
-More companies are jumping aboard and doing what Freightera is already doing, which is successfully redirecting freight to lower emission carriers that are currently operating.
+We can get to a 35-60% reduction without changing over to electric vehicles right away, and zero-emission vehicles will come in once we make this transition.
+More companies are jumping aboard and doing what Freightera is already doing, which is successfully redirecting freight to lower-emission carriers that are currently operating.

-7) There is a growing trend on having vehicles operate partially on hydrogen
+7) There is a growing trend of having vehicles operate partially on hydrogen

 Hydra Energy is one of the industry leaders in this movement.
 They’re using hydrogen that’s been captured as the waste product of industrial processes, purifying it, and putting it in a tank of trucks that can then run on a combination of hydrogen and diesel.
 This reduces fuel consumption and emissions by 40%.